 The question of how to build shoulders is not the most difficult – this muscle group responds well to regular loads, is involved in several exercises for other muscles, and has a wide “range” of exercises for accented training.
 For this reason, a similar question usually does not cause problems even for beginners.
 The most important thing is to make the right training complex and master the safe technique of movement – in this case, the shoulders will “respond” very quickly with quality growth.

 A bit of anatomy

-“Iron” sport requires mastering not only the technique of exercises – in order to understand the mechanics and principle of each movement, you need to at least in general terms understand how our muscles are structured and work.
+“Iron” sport requires mastering not only the technique of exercises –to understand the mechanics and principle of each movement, but you also need to at least in general terms understand how our muscles are structured and work.

 The muscle group is divided into three sections, called by the location around the joint:

 - Front “delta” – is responsible for raising the arm forward.

 - The average “delta” – is responsible for moving the arm to the side.
 It is its development that visually expands the shoulders when viewed from the front/rear.

 - The back “delta” – is involved in the retraction of the elbow joint back.

 - Also, all three beams are directly involved in the rotational movements of the hands in the shoulder joint.